Francisapzii/Francisapzii/README.md

 - 👀 I’m interested in AI attacking.
 - 🌱 I’m currently doing AI attack research.
 - 💞️ I’m looking to collaborate on AI attacking.
 - 📫 How to reach me.
-I don't know.
+By mail.

 <!---
 Francisapzii/Francisapzii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.